fireplusteam/ios-swift-for-vs-code/README.md

 If you want the search to be able to work on hidden files in VS Code, you need to set

 "search.useIgnoreFiles": false

+Set to true if you want bracket pair to be highlighted Settings > Editor › Guides: Bracket Pairs > set to true or whatever you prefer